pouriaSameti/AI-Learning-Environments/README.md

 ### Objectives
 - Implement Minimax search (with or without enhancements) to plan optimal actions for the Hen.<br>

-- Develop a **heuristic evaluation function** to estimate the value of non-terminal states.
+- Develop a **heuristic evaluation function** to estimate the value of non-terminal states.<br>
-- Experiment with adversarial planning techniques and evaluate how your strategy performs across different scenarios.
+- Experiment with adversarial planning techniques and evaluate how your strategy performs across different scenarios.<br>
-- Analyze the behavior and effectiveness of Max (Hen) vs Min (Pig Queen) decision-making under constrained conditions.
+- Analyze the behavior and effectiveness of Max (Hen) vs Min (Pig Queen) decision-making under constrained conditions.<br>

 ### Environment Features
 - The environment is a **10×10 grid** with two main players:
   - **Hen (Max agent)**: attempts to gather points and reach the slingshot.<br>
   - **Pig Queen (Min agent)**: tries to catch the Hen and prevent it from winning.